terra-campaigns/degenesis/campaigns/ConnectNikopol/InNikopol02.md

 ### The Clique’s New Duties in Nikopol

-The Clique’s uneasy acceptance into Nikopol’s fold carries its weight in obligations, each tethered to factions rich in desperation and power:
+The Clique’s uneasy acceptance into Nikopol’s fold carries its weight in obligations:

 - **The Woyins**: Guardians against the surface horrors.
 [Prokhor](../../people/FoundersBlessed/Prokhor.md), their sentinel, is the contact.
 - **The Zemlyaks**: Harvesters of riches and lifeblood for Nikopol’s survival.
 Their voice is [Bodgan "Detina"](../../people/FoundersBlessed/BodganDetina.md).